PentesterArchive/Hacking-Web/SQL Injection/SQLI File Manipulation/Writing Files.md

 > We must now check if the MySQL database has that privilege.
 This can be done by checking the `secure_file_priv` global variable.

 ### secure_file_priv
 The secure_file_priv variable is __used to determine where to read/write files from__.
-An empty value lets us read files from the entire file system.
-Otherwise, if a certain directory is set, we can only read from the folder specified by the variable.
-On the other hand, NULL means we cannot read/write from any directory.<br />
+- An empty value lets us __read files from the entire file system__.
+- If a certain directory is set, we can only __read from the folder specified by the variable__.
+- `NULL` means we __cannot read/write from any directory__.<br />
-MariaDB has this variable set to empty by default, which lets us read/write to any file if the user has the FILE privilege.
+MariaDB has this variable set to empty by default, which lets us read/write to any file if the user has the `FILE` privilege.
 However, MySQL uses `/var/lib/mysql-files` as the default folder.
 This means that reading files through a MySQL injection isn't possible with default settings.
 Even worse, some modern configurations default to NULL, meaning that we cannot read/write files anywhere within the system.